-But college student's shouldn't give up.
+But college student's shouldn't give up - especially this summer with the job shortage taking hold nationwide.
 There are plenty of ways for college students to make money over the summer.
-Here are 15 money making ideas for college students that they can do over the summer even if they can't get a “real” job.
+Here are 15 money making ideas for college students that they can do over the summer even if they can't get a "real" job.

 1. Search The Internet